shaharoded/Tabular-Data-Generation-Using-cGAN/README.md

 ## Results

-The current implementation showed insufficient results, sufferring from difficulties in handeling the categorical data (one-hot encoded) properly.
-Currently, `gan.py` models performed better than `ae_gan.py` models.
-The `began.py` models showed slight improvement in the efficiency score, but were still unable to fool the Random Forest model.
-Attached are the current results from the `began.py` module, `BEGAN` model:
+The current implementation for the GAN models (`gan.py`) showed insufficient results, sufferring from difficulties in handeling the categorical data (one-hot encoded) properly.
+We hoped to improve the models using the BEGAN architectures (`began.py`) but those failed pretty badly.
+Attached are the results using the vanilla GAN, which performed slightly better than the vanilla cGAN:

 ### Detection Metric